-Table 2.4 : Expected outputs/targets and status of activity implementation for Component 3: Establishing a Monitoring and Evaluation system (July 2005 - March 2008)
+Table 2.4: Expected outputs/targets and status of activity implementation for Component 3 - Establishing a Monitoring and Evaluation system (July 2005 - March 2008)

-Activity Outputs/Targets by end of Year 3 Status of implementation as at end March 2008 Sub-Component 3.3: Develop M&E Sys Sub-Component 3.3: Develop M&E System for the Project 3.3.1 Facilitate simplification of the project Logframe in line with the PAD Simplified log frame with Key indicators to report physical progress against set activities Progress made in identifying key indicators to record and report physical progress in the work plans but Logframe as in PAD not revised 3.3.2 Facilitate revision of annual work plans to match indicators in the logframe as recommended by the supervision review missions Revised work plans Work plan for 1st July 2006 - 30th June 2007 revised 3.3.3 Develop an overall framework for monitoring the project impact M&E Results Framework M&E Results Framework finalized Sub-Component 3.4: Develop a System n for Measuring and Monito ring Carbon Stocks 3.4.1 Facilitate development of a manual to measure carbon stocks A manual of procedures produced A carbon Assessment Manual developed 3.4.2 Facilitate a hands-on training on M&E procedures for measurement of carbon stocks Number of KARI scientists trained staff have not been married on M&E procedures for carbon stocks measurement.
-Sub-Component 3.5: Establish a Monit oring System for Greenhou se Gases (GHGs) 3.5.1Install and calibrate equipment for measuring non CO 2 GHGs Equipment in place and functioning A Gas Chromatograph installed and calibrated at ICRAF laboratories in Kisumu but it is not working 3.5.2 Develop manual for measurement of non CO 2 GHGs A manual of procedures produced A manual of procedures developed 3.5.3 Facilitate hands on training on M&E for measurements of non CO 2 GHGs Number of KARI scientists trained One K
+Activity Outputs/Targets by end of Year 3 Status of implementation as at end March 2008 Activity 3.1: Establish the Biophysical and Socio-economic Baseline Status at the Basin Level (blocks of Nyando, Yala, and Nzoia) 3.1.1 Facilitate collection of baseline data and production of baseline reports for the 9 priority blocks Baseline reports for 9 blocks Biophysical and socio- economic baseline data collection has been completed for 7 blocks and draft reports produced for two blocks (lower Yala and lower Nyando).
+Activity 3.2: Establish the Biodiversity Nzoia and mid Yala / Baseline Status of the L ower Blocks of Nyando, Yala, 3.2.1 Facilitate collection of biodiversity baseline data and production of reports Biodiversity baseline reports Biodiversity baseline data inventory undertaken and draft report produced Activity 3.3: Develop M&E System for t he Project 3.3.1 Facilitate simplification of the project Logframe in line with the PAD Simplified log frame with Key indicators to report physical progress against set activities Progress made in identifying key indicators to record and report physical progress in the work plans but Logframe as in PAD not revised 3.3.2 Facilitate revision of annual work plans to match indicators in the logframe as recommended by the supervision review missions Revised work plans Work plan for 1 st July 2006 - 30 th June 2007 revised 3.3.3 Develop an overall framework for monitoring the project impact M&E Results Framework M&E Results Framework finalized Activity 3.4: Develop a System for Mea suring and Monitoring Ca rbon Stocks 3.4.1 Facilitate development of a manual to measure carbon stocks A manual of procedures produced A carbon Assessment Manual developed 3.4.2 Facilitate a hands-on training on M&E procedures for measurement of carbon stocks Number of KARI scientists trained PCO staff have not been trained on M&E procedures for carbon stocks measurement but one KARI staff who is doing his PhD is attached to ICRAF.
+Activity 3.5: Establish a Monitoring System for Greenhouse Gases (GHGs) 3.5.1 Install and calibrate equipment for measuring non CO2 GHGs Equipment in place and functioning A Gaz pmatograph installed and cazorated at ICRAF laboratories in Kisumu but it is not working

+Activity Outputs/Targets by end of Year 3 Status of implementation as at end March 2008 3.5.2 Develop manual for measurement of non CO 2 GHGs A manual of procedures produced A manual of procedures developed 3.5.3 Facilitate hands on training on M&E for measurements of non CO 2 GHGs Number of KARI scientists trained One KARI scientist being trained but the scientist left the project in